-0 Private Counterpoint .....
-1-2 cr or better in two or more semesters of private composition Study of 18th century counterpoint through composition ysis of invention, canon, fugue and related contrapuntal equired Composition Lab meets weekly with the composition
+MUP2360 Private Counterpoint1-2 cr (PQ: C- or better in two or more semesters of private composition lessons) Study of 18th century counterpoint through composition and analysis of invention, canon, fugue and related contrapuntal forms.
+Required Composition Lab meets weekly with the composition teacher.

-0 Private Counterpoint - Major\ . . . . . . . . . . . . . . . . . .
-2 cr eptance by audition as a music major; C- or better in two semesters of private composition lessons) Study of 18thounterpoint through composition and analysis of invention, gue and related contrapuntal forms.
+MUP3360 Private Counterpoint - Major2 cr (PQ: Acceptance by audition as a music major; C- or better in two or more semesters of private composition lessons) Study of 18thcentury counterpoint through composition and analysis of invention, canon, fugue and related contrapuntal forms.

-8 Private Songwriting......1-2 cr alyze, and apply the foundational and structural elements of ng through this collaborative, growth-oriented, experience for both aspiring and experienced songwriters.
+MUP2228 Private Songwriting.....1-2 cr Learn, analyze, and apply the foundational and structural elements of songwriting through this collaborative, growth-oriented, experience designed for both aspiring and experienced songwriters.